ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Overview of Build Directive Macros

 Ceedling supports a small number of build directive macros.
+At present, these macros are only for use in test files.

 By placing these macros in your test files, you may control aspects of an individual test executable's build from within the test file itself.

 These macros are actually defined in Unity, but they evaluate to empty